Experience Vibrant Colorful Thaipusam Celebrations in Malaysian Temples

 Thaipusam is most remembered for the worshipers who pierce their faces and bodies with needles, swords, skewers, and hooks.
 Face and tongue piercing are common, as are other forms of self-mutilation.

-Despite the gruesome scenes, blood is rarely spilled because of the participant’s trance state.
+Despite the gruesome scenes, blood is rarely spilt because of the participant’s trance state.

 Tongues are often pierced and pinned through the cheeks as a symbolic gesture of the volunteer giving up the gift of speech.